Berlin Blockade: Aftermath

 The Soviets had an advantage in conventional military forces, but were preoccupied with rebuilding their war-torn economy and society.
-The US had a stronger navy and air force, and had nuclear weapons.
+The Western Allies were in a stronger economic position, and the United States in particular not only held technological advantages in aircraft but possessed a small stockpile of atomic bombs.
 Neither side wanted a war; the Soviets did not disrupt the airlift.

 Aftermath for Berlin

 As the tempo of the airlift grew, it became apparent that the Western powers might be able to pull off the impossible: indefinitely supplying an entire city by air alone.
-In response, starting on 1 August 1948, the Soviets offered free food to anyone who crossed into East Berlin and registered their ration cards there, and almost 22 thousand Berliners received their cards until 4 August 1948.
+In response, starting on 1 August 1948, the Soviets offered free food to anyone who crossed into East Berlin and registered their ration cards there, and almost 22,000 Berliners received their cards until 4 August 1948.
 The great majority of West Berliners, however, rejected Soviet offers of food and supplies.

 Throughout the airlift, Soviet and German communists subjected the hard-pressed West Berliners to sustained psychological warfare.
 In radio broadcasts, they relentlessly proclaimed that all Berlin came under Soviet authority and predicted the imminent abandonment of the city by the Western occupying powers.
 The Soviets also harassed members of the democratically elected citywide administration, which had to conduct its business in the city hall located in the Soviet sector.

 According to the "Berlin Airlift Corridor Incidents Report", which spanned the period between 10 August 1948 and 5 August 1949, there were 733 incidents reported between Soviet and Allied airlift aircraft.
 During the early months of the airlift, the Soviets used various methods to harass allied aircraft.
 These included buzzing by Soviet planes, obstructive parachute jumps within the corridors, and shining searchlights to dazzle pilots at night.
 None of these measures were effective.
 Former RAF Dakota pilot Dick Arscott described one "buzzing" incident.
 "Yaks (Soviet fighter aircraft) used to come and buzz you and go over the top of you at about twenty feet which can be off-putting.
 One day I was buzzed about three times.
 The following day it started again and he came across twice and I got a bit fed up with it.
 So when he came for the third time, I turned the aircraft into him and it was a case of chicken, luckily he was the one who chickened out."
 General Tunner said "They were seen by pilots and were sometimes close, but they were never more than a moral threat."